-Within the first four weeks of the semester, you may change your schedule by adding or dropping courses up to the respective deadlines.
+Within the first few weeks of the semester, you may change your schedule by adding or dropping courses.
+The International Office recommends that you try as many classes as possible in the first 2 weeks and then drop those you aren't interested in, rather than trying to add a class later.
 It is imperative that you contact the International Office prior to drop deadlines about any changes in your schedule.
-After this your course schedule will be considered final and no further changes can be made.
-Please refer to the IAP Study Abroad Handbook for academic policies.
+Please refer to the IAP Study Abroad Handbook for academic policies